activeadmin/activeadmin/README.md

 * Try the [live demo][demo].
 * The [wiki] includes links to tutorials, articles and sample projects.

+## For enterprise

+Active Admin for enterprise is available via the Tidelift subscription.
+[Learn More][tidelift_enterprise].

 ## Need help?

 Please use [StackOverflow][stackoverflow] for help requests and how-to questions.